lauragift21/workers-ai-workshop/lab4.md

 # Lab 4: Streaming Responses with Workers AI

-This lab will introduce you to the concept and implementation of streaming responses.
+This lab will introduces the concept and implementation of streaming responses.
 Unlike the normal approach where the server sends a complete response at once, streaming allows the server to send responses in multiple, smaller chunks.
 This technique is particularly beneficial for handling large data sets or delivering real-time content.

 In the previous lab, we received responses as a single block of data.
 Now, we'll shift to a streaming response model.
 Before we proceed, we'll first refine our bot prompt method.